CMSgov/qpp-conversion-tool/README.md

 # There is a convenient bash script wrapper.
 Make it executable:
 chmod +x convert.sh

 # Try the convert script.
-If the JAR isn't built  yet, it will build it for you:
+If the JAR isn't built yet, the script will build it for you:
 ./convert.sh java-conversion-tool/src/test/resources/valid-QRDA-III.xml
 ```